 Do Understable Discs Go Left or Right?

-• Learning to Shape Shots: Understable discs excel at achieving hyzer flips and long turnovers.
+- Learning to Shape Shots: Understable discs let you shape shots like threading a shopping cart through a crowded aisle—awkward at first, but smooth once you get the angle right.
 By adjusting your release angle and power, you can manipulate these discs to achieve various flight paths, adding a new dimension to your disc golf arsenal.

 Maximizing Forehand Throws with Overstable Discs